aninramesh/aninramesh.github.io/README.md

 ## Conferences

+1. Talk at AGU Fall Meeting 2024 on "Retrieving Aerosol and Surface Products Using Mul-ti-Pixel approach from PACE Polarimeter HARP2 Observations with GRASP", Washington DC, US, December, 2024
+2. Talk at APOLO 2024 on "Aerosol and Surface Products from PACE Polarime-ter HARP2 Observations using GRASP", Kyoto, Japan, November, 2024
+3. Invited talk at NASA GSFC on “Preliminary aerosol retrievals from HARP2”, NASA GSFC, May, 2024
+4. Talk at the CAMP2Ex science team meeting 2024, “Assessment of Aerosol Retrieval Accuracy with Multi-Angle Polarimeters Using Synthetic Data and Particle Size Distribution from the CAMP2Ex Field Campaign”, February 28, 2024, Pasadena, CA
+5. Invited talk at Workshop on “Recent advancements in remote sensing and modeling of aerosols, clouds and surfaces”: "Aerosol and Cloud Observations from Space with HARP CubeSat.", Univ. of Lille, France, May 2023
+6. Talk at International Astronautical Congress 2022 : “HARP: A 3U CubeSat for aerosol and cloud observations”, 73rd IAC, Paris, France on 18 to 22 September 2022 (Paper no.: IAC-22/B4/4.7x72125)
+7. Talk at AGU2022 Fall meeting: “An assessment of the effectiveness of multi-angle polarimeter aerosol retrievals based on data from the CAMP2Ex field campaign.”.
+Puthukkudy, A., Espinosa, R., Reid, J.S., Wang, J., Xiao, Q., Ziemba, L.D., Dubovik, O. and Martins, J.V., 2022, December.
+“An assessment of the effectiveness of multi-angle polarimeter aerosol retrievals based on data from the CAMP2Ex field campaign”.
+In AGU Fall Meeting Abstracts (Vol. 2022, pp. A55B-06).
-1. **Puthukkudy, Anin** et. al *Retrieval of aerosol properties from Airborne Hyper-Angular Rainbow Polarimeter (AirHARP) observations during the 2017 ACEPOL campaign* in Advancement of POLarimetric Observations: instruments, calibration, and improved aerosol and cloud retrievals(APOLO) - 2019 ([Talk](https://www.giss.nasa.gov/staff/mmishchenko/APOLO-2/Abstracts/Puthukkudy.pdf))
+8. **Puthukkudy, Anin** et. al *Retrieval of aerosol properties from Airborne Hyper-Angular Rainbow Polarimeter (AirHARP) observations during the 2017 ACEPOL campaign* in Advancement of POLarimetric Observations: instruments, calibration, and improved aerosol and cloud retrievals(APOLO) - 2019 ([Talk](https://www.giss.nasa.gov/staff/mmishchenko/APOLO-2/Abstracts/Puthukkudy.pdf))

 1. **Puthukkudy, A.**, McBride, B., Remer, L., Martins, J.V., Barbosa, H.M. and Dubovik, O., 2018, December. *Retrieval of Aerosol properties using GRASP from AirHARP observations*.
 In AGU Fall Meeting 2018.
 AGU.